A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Adapted Discrete Hierarchical Basis Constructions

 \subsection{Multi-resolution Domain Decomposition}

-The first step in constructing an adapted HB is to rescale and embed the interpolating nodes in $X$ into a cube $B^{0}_{0} := [-0.5,0.5]^{3}$.
+Without loss of generality, it is assumed that the interpolating nodes in $X$ are contained in a cube $B^{0}_{0} := [0,1]^{3}$.
 The next step is to form a series of level dependent cubes that serve as place holders for the interpolating nodes at each level of resolution.

 The basic algorithm is to subdivide the cube $B^{0}_{0}$ into eight cubes if $|B^{0}_{0}| > M(p)$, where $|B^{j}_k|$ denotes the total number of interpolating nodes contained in the cube $B_j^k$.
 Subsequently, each cube $B^{j}_{k}$ is sub-divided if $|B^{j}_{k}| > M(p)$ until there are at most $M(p)$ interpolating nodes at the finest level.
 The algorithm is explained more in detail in the following pseudo-code: